 Exploring Parallel Assets In The Flux Ecosystem

-Get a sneak peek into the largest dececentrlized network in the world, and how Parallel assets drive the ecosystem.
+Get a sneak peek into the largest decentralized network in the world and how Parallel assets drive the ecosystem.

 When Zel evolved into Flux during the bull run of 2021, the mission was apparent; to build a scalable, decentralized network of computing power for the people, by the people.
-The native cryptocurrency rebranded, and there were already over a thousand active decentralized nodes operating on the FluxNodes network.
+The native cryptocurrency rebranded, and over a thousand active decentralized nodes were already operating on the FluxNodes network.
 But there was still a piece of the puzzle missing.

 One of the core goals of Flux is to become the face of Web3 and create an interoperable ecosystem.
 While the native coin ($Flux) was doing well, it only existed on the Flux blockchain.
 What if Flux equivalents could reside on other blockchains, totally compatible with those blockchains, and yet retain the uniqueness of the Flux network?
 This question birthed the idea of parallel assets.

 But then, what exactly is a parallel asset?

 Parallel assets are Flux tokens ‘living’ on other blockchains.
 They are considered parallel because they can be easily converted to native Flux in a 1:1 equivalent, regardless of price fluctuations on the network where they reside.
 Parallel assets can be likened to token bridges that allow assets to be ported from one blockchain to another using a simple ( though technically complicated) mechanism.
 The process typically involves locking the coins on the originating blockchain (in this case, Flux) and then minting tokens on the destination chain.
 If the user wants to move those assets back to their chain of origin, the tokens on the destination chain may be transferred.
 The coins on Flux would then be released for spending once again.